sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Stop the job.

-See it stops succesfully, the state changes to 'Stopped'.
+See it stops successfully, and the state changes to 'Stopped'.

 Navigate to the Query page.